rsdoiel/picking-up-nodestack/lesson-01.md

 What you just wrote can handle about 600-800 concurrent requests (at least on my Macbook Pro).
 That is comparable with what [www.usc.edu](http://www.usc.edu) can handle for home page requests.
-USC's campus web server (2013) is made up of two large Solaris boxes run behind a high performance hardware load balancer.
+USC's campus web server (Spring 2013) is made up of two large Solaris boxes run behind a high performance hardware load balancer.
+The web server is Apache with PHP as well as a number of other Apache modules to various needs of departments and schools.
+It is typical of current (Spring 2013) enterprise web server configurations seen at many Universities.

-It is typical of current (2013) enterprise web server configurations.
-So why is Node able to do this?
+Why is Node on my Mac Book Pro able to do this?
 Node takes a very different approach than Apache-

 1. Node only does what our script asks it to do (Apache, does much, much more)
 2. Node only runs one process not one process per browser request